-Since the initial plans were released, Hunt Companies has announced potential for a second phase of the development, a 14-story office tower 60 feet from the courthouse.
-Together, the two towers will consist of 725,000 sf.4
+Since the initial plans were released, Hunt Companies has announced the potential for a second phase of the development, a 14-story office tower 60 feet from the courthouse.
+Together, the two towers will consist of 725,000 square feet.4

 All in all, it is estimated that this project will cost $334 million and will be paid for with a mix of county funds and certificates of obligation to be paid back over 20 years.5

 New Developments Near Austin’s New Courthouse